 The TEACH grant program was introduced at UCF in the Fall 2008.
 Qualified recipients will be selected and notified.
 Students do not need to contact the Office of Student Financial Assistance to complete an application or a request for consideration.
-UCF students determined to be eligible by the College of Education and the Office of Student Financial Assistance will be contacted.
+UCF students determined to be eligible by the College of Community Innovation and Education and the Office of Student Financial Assistance will be contacted.

 To be considered, students must:

 - File the Free Application for Federal Student Aid (FAFSA)

 - Meet the Federal TEACH Grant criteria as stated on the College of Education TEACH Grant website